andreipfeiffer/css-in-js/README.md

 ### CSS Modules

 This is a well established, mature and solid approach.
-Without a doubt, it's a great improvement over BEM, SMACCS, or any other methodology to structure and organize your CSS, especially in component-based applications.
+Without a doubt, it's a great improvement over BEM, SMACCS, OOCSS, or any other scalable CSS methodology to structure and organize our CSS, especially in component-based applications.

 Launched in __2015__ | [Back to Overview](#overview)